ryanyhuang/trpclib/README.md

 # trpclib

-Creates wrapper server and client wrapper classes for rpclib to provide compile time checks on RPC stubs.
+Creates server and client wrapper classes for rpclib to provide compile time checks on RPC stubs.
 Based on Thrift.

 Given a .idl file, you can generate stubs using `gen FILE.idl`

-This generates a folder gen with the following files:
+This generates a folder `gen`, with the following files:
 - `gen/Client.hpp`
 - `gen/Client.cc`
 - `gen/ServerBase.hpp`